Butler Arms Hotel

 The Butler Arms Hotel is a 19th-century hotel in Waterville, County Kerry, Ireland.
 The hotel, which opened in 1884, has had a number of notable guests, including Charlie Chaplin.

 The hotel is located on the southern tip of the Ring of Kerry along the south-west coast of Ireland.
 It is close to Valentia Island, the Skellig Islands, Lough Currane and Waterville Golf Club.

 History

 The hotel was opened in 1884 by the McElligott family.
-From 1915 to 2022 it was owned by the Huggard Family who ran it for four generations.
-It was then bought by Paddy McKillen Jr's Press Up Entertainment group.
+It was acquired by the Huggard family in 1915 and operated by the family, for four generations, until 2022.
+The Huggard family also operated the Royal Hotel in Valentia, the Caragh Lake Hotel and the Lake Hotel in Killarney.

 When the Butler Arms opened in 1884, it benefited from the cable companies who had laid the first successful transatlantic cable from Valentia Island to Heart's Content in Newfoundland, as well as coming of the railway to Killarney.
-Bradshaw's Railway Guides would also promote the scenery and fishing.
+Bradshaw's Railway Guides also promoted the area's scenery and fishing.

-The Huggard family, who had bought the hotel from the McElligotts also owned the Royal Hotel in Valentia, The Caragh Lake Hotel and the Lake Hotel in Killarney, the last of which is still in their possession.
+The Butler Arms Hotel was acquired by Paddy McKillen Jr's Press Up Entertainment group in 2022.
+Following the receivership of Press Up Entertainment, the hotel returned to local ownership when it was purchased by Mulligan Club Ltd and reopened in 2026.